Dan J. Harkey

 Party-Downs- $150,000

 Brokers play a crucial role in trust deed investing.
 They procure loans to deliver to brokers representing private party investors, acting as intermediaries and bringing forth loan requests from the borrowing public.
 These brokers act as fiduciaries of the borrowers.
-While they do not have direct access to a private-party investor base, they function as subagents to the private money capital broker, responsible for connecting the borrowing public with the private party investors.
-This clear explanation of the brokers' role will make potential investors feel informed and aware of the process.
+While they do not have direct access to a private-party investor base, they function as subagents to the private money capital broker, responsible for connecting the borrowing public with private-party investors.
+This clear explanation of the brokers’ role will make potential investors feel informed and aware of the process.

-Deeds of trust are security, creating a security interest in the collateral property.
+Deeds of trust are a form of security, creating a security interest in the collateral property.
 As such, fractional investments need to be exempt from federal registration.
-In California, a single investor investing 100% of a loan falls under 25100(p) of the Corporate Commissioners Rules.
-Loans with up to 10 investors fall under 25100(e) or 25102.5 of the business and professions code.
-Those brokers who use 25100 (e) must have a dedicated offering circular, disclosure documents, subscription agreement, and suitability standards for the investors per transaction.
-Those who use 25102.5 as an exemption will find that their disclosure documents are part of the Business and Professions Code 10237, 10238, and 10232.5.
+In California, a single investor investing 100% of a loan falls under Section 25100(p) of the California Corporations Code.
+Loans with up to 10 investors fall under Section 25100(e) or 25102.5 of the Business and Professions Code.
+Those brokers who use 25100 (e) must have a dedicated offering circular, disclosure documents, a subscription agreement, and suitability standards for each investor per transaction.
+Those who use 25102.5 as an exemption will find that their disclosure documents are part of the Business and Professions Code sections 10237, 10238, and 10232.5.
 The code provides for disclosure documents in the form of lender-purchase disclosures.
-If brokers occasionally need more than 10 investors, they must use the private offering exemption 25012(f).
-Brokers who wish to gain more knowledge in this area should consult an expert or lawyer specializing in these areas.
+If brokers occasionally need more than 10 investors, they must use the private offering exemption 2501 (f).
+Brokers who wish to gain more knowledge in this area should consult an expert or a lawyer specializing in these areas.